google/dart-neats/dartdoc_test/example/README.md

-A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+# dartdoc_test example

+This application shows how to use `package:dartdoc_test` in a dart project and how it works.